Saturday, May 2, 2026

 Sasha: 2 shields.

 Ariel: SUUCCCKKKKK!
-Down in the hole, CC.
+Down in the gully, CC.

 Sasha: I'll climb back up and come hit you with my Cutlassss for 3 dice plus 1 automatic skull.
 3 skulls total.